Hello and welcome.

 Another aim of this design is to reduce the moisture levels within the bales in the UK climate (particularly here in Cumbria where the rain arrives horizontally).
 Most strawbalehouses rely on large eaves overhangs to protect the walls but in my design the tiles completely cover the bales and the idea is not only their protection but to exploit the natural chimney effect, created by different pressures at different heights, to draw air under the tiles and over the exterior of the bales.
 Any solar gain on the tiles should further amplify this effect.

 Heat recovery and ventilation units (HRVU) are very efficient and will become widespread under the new regulations on air change in living spaces.
-However I am not sure of the wisdom of sealing buildings, I prefer natural materials that breath, most modern paints do not and they give off VOC’s, as do fitted carpets which also harbour mites.
+However I am not sure of the wisdom of sealing buildings, I prefer natural materials that breathe, most modern paints do not and they give off VOC’s, as do fitted carpets which also harbour mites.

 The rise of asthma is not unconnected but a tip for Asthma sufferers; central vacuuming is a great help.Dust